Constructor-io/constructorio-ui-autocomplete/README.md

 For more in depth instructions, check out the [Shopify documentation](https://docs.constructor.com/docs/integrating-with-constructor-platform-connectors-frontend-connectors-shopify-ui).

-### 🛍️ Shopify-Specific Defaults
+#### 🛍️ Shopify-Specific Defaults

-When integrating with Shopify themes, you can use the `useShopifyDefaults` prop to enable automatic navigation handling:
+If you are using the Constuctor autocomplete component inside Shopify without using the [Constructor.io Shopify App](https://apps.shopify.com/constructor-connect), you can use  the `useShopifyDefaults` prop to enable automatic navigation handling:

 ```tsx
 <CioAutocomplete